| EDITORIAL

 us and respond to us.
 So that if, for instance, most

-get us out of trouble � then we ought to be able to
+us out of trouble � then we ought to be able to put

-put this opinion through the ISA board members.
-And
+this opinion through the ISA board members.
+And we should

-of the club is a higher priority than hanging on to
+is a higher priority than hanging on to our League status.

 We need the two-way flow of communication

-assurance of openness and accountability that was promised
+of openness and accountability that was promised in

-in the open letter to supporters at the beginning of
+the open letter to supporters at the beginning of the

 insult or we will be in danger of wrecking what ever